ArctosDB/documentation-wiki/_how_to/How-to-Edit-Coordinates-and-Max-Error-of-a-Locality.markdown

 * Hit the light orange “Save” button when all the necessary edits have been made.
 The page will refresh and finalize all the changes you have made.

 * Although you are done editing the locality itself, there are still a few more steps to go through.
 Scroll down again to find the table titled “Events using this Locality”.
-The events tied to the locality have not yet had the information updated, but it is easily accomplished by clicking on the blue button labelled “Update all events to use locality coordinates”.
+The events tied to the locality have not yet had the information updated, but it is easily accomplished by clicking on the blue button labelled “Save Locality Edits, push my agent + today’s date to specimen events”.
 Doing so will open a new page.
-Clicking on the tan button will apply the new coordinates to the events and bring you back to the Edit Locality page.
+Clicking on the tan button will apply the new coordinates to the events, update specimen_event.ASSIGNED_BY_AGENT_ID with your Arctos username, update specimen_event.ASSIGNED_DATE with the current date, and bring you back to the Edit Locality page.

 * The last step is to return to the obnoxious red box and update the verification status to checked by curator.
 Once that is done, you have successfully updated the locality information for all the specimens associated with it.

-### Using GeoLocate
+## Using GeoLocate

 More often than not, you will be working with individual or small numbers of specimens.
 In these cases, you may not have a handy spreadsheet to reference for coordinates or error.
 You can use an external source such as Google Maps or ACME Mapper, or you can use the handy GeoLocate applet on the Edit Locality page.
 For a review of best georeferencing practices, consult the georeferencing tutorial.